evinaeva/polyglot-watchdog/README.md

 - deterministic pipeline/storage conventions for run-level artifacts;
 - implemented phase runners for key contract-aligned flows, including Phase 1, Phase 3, and Phase 6;
 - a `/urls` operator surface for managing seed URLs;
-- an issues explorer surface backed by persisted issue artifacts.
+- operator-facing issue exploration backed by persisted issue artifacts.

 What is not yet complete:

-- operator workflow pages are now visibly linked via global navigation and run-scoped actions (`/urls`, `/runs`, `/contexts`, `/pulls`, `/`, `/issues/detail`);
-- some UI routes still rely on mock-backed or incomplete flows;
+- some operator-visible flows are still incomplete or partially mock-backed;
+- not all required v1.0 screens are fully release-ready;
-- README, About text, and implementation status previously drifted and must stay aligned going forward.
+- release-facing messaging must stay aligned with actual implementation status.

-### Stage D release-gate outcome

-Release gate decision: **pre_production** (failed gate).

-Why production-ready wording is blocked right now:

-- at least one required v1.0 release criterion is still marked `fail` in `docs/RELEASE_READINESS.md`;
-- visible operator workflow coherence is still documented as incomplete for required flow paths.

-What remains before production wording is allowed:

-- close required criterion 4 (review/annotation flow completeness for visible required workflow);
-- close required criterion 7 (visible operator workflow coherence without hidden/manual gaps);
-- keep all four truth surfaces synchronized.

 ## v1.0 scope

 v1.0 is defined by the contract and implementation docs.

 In practical terms, v1.0 means:

 - seed URL management through the operator UI;
 - deterministic baseline and scripted-state capture planning;